Slavery Abolition Act 1833: Campaigns

-The Act
+The act

-The Act passed its second reading in the House of Commons unopposed on 22 July 1833, just a week before William Wilberforce died.
-It received the Royal Assent a month later, on 28 August, and came into force the following year, on 1 August 1834.
+The act passed its second reading in the House of Commons unopposed on 22 July 1833, just a week before William Wilberforce died.
+The Commons third reading and passage occurred on 7 August, whereon it was sent to the Lords.
+Read there a second time on 12 August it passed the Lords on 20 August.
+The bill received royal assent on 28 August, and came into force the following year, on 1 August 1834.

 In practical terms, only slaves below the age of six were freed in the colonies.
 Former slaves over the age of six were redesignated as "apprentices", and their servitude was gradually abolished in two stages: the first set of apprenticeships came to an end on 1 August 1838, while the final apprenticeships were scheduled to cease on 1 August 1840.
-The Act specifically excluded "the Territories in the Possession of the East India Company, or to the Island of Ceylon, or to the Island of Saint Helena."
-The exceptions were eliminated in 1843.
+The act specifically excluded "the Territories in the Possession of the East India Company, or to the Island of Ceylon, or to the Island of Saint Helena."
+The exceptions were eliminated in 1843 with the Indian Slavery Act, 1843.